myst-lang/myst/SYNTAX.md

 Identifiers that start with an uppercase letter are enforced to be constant.
 That is, they can only be assigned once.
 Attempting to re-assign a constant will result in a `ConstantReassignmentError`.

 Identifiers can also be prefixed with modifiers that affect their meaning in some contexts.
-These will be covered later on in this document, but the same rule for naming applies.
+These will be covered later on in this document, but the naming rule for variables and functions should be applied for them.

 ## Collection Literals